ev3dev/ev3dev/docs/getting-started/ev3.rst

    .. note:: Follow the link on that page for **ev3dev-stretch** snapshot images.

-3. Run Etcher and flash the image to the microSD card. :doc:`Click here </using-etcher>` if you need detailed instructions on using Etcher.
+3. Run Etcher and flash the image to the microSD card. :doc:`Click here <using-etcher>` if you need detailed instructions on using Etcher.

 4. Put the microSD card in the EV3 and turn it on.